ryukirisame/learnSystemDesign/Distributed Caching.md

 - Pros: Prevents large items from dominating cache
 - Cons: Size doesn't correlate with utility

-4. Frequency-Based Admission (like TinyLFU)
+4. Frequency-Based Admission (like TinyLFU  used in Caffeine)
 - Compare item frequencies before admitting
 - Only admit if new item is "more worthy" than victim
 - Pros: Makes optimal trade-offs